Treatments - Breast Surgery

 Following axillary clearance, downtime varies but typically ranges from two to six weeks.
 Patients may return to sedentary work within two to four weeks post-surgery, depending on individual recovery progress and job requirements.
 Light exercise, such as walking, is usually permitted after two to four weeks, with gradual resumption of more strenuous activities over the following weeks.
 Driving is typically allowed once patients are off pain medications and have regained sufficient arm mobility, typically within two to four weeks.
 However, it’s crucial to follow postoperative instructions and consult with our healthcare team for personalised guidance.

-How much does Axillary Clearance cost at Birmingham Breast Group?
+How much does Axillary Clearance cost in Birmingham?

 As each case is unique, the cost of treatment at BBG may vary depending on individual factors.
 We tailor our approach to meet your specific needs, ensuring that you receive personalised care and comprehensive support throughout your journey.